 what are the best oil paints?

-Winsor & Newton paints from England are the classic standard for oil painting materials.
+- Winsor & Newton paints have been the classic standard of oil painting materials since 1830.

 They certainly are good for student learning

-Oil paints combine the colored pigments with linseed oil.
-They have a long drying time.
-They dry at various speeds depending on the
+Oil paint pigments are combined with linseed oil.
+They take a long time to dry and they dry at various speeds, depending on the

 colors and the weather.